IRCVLab/Yolov8n-for-jetson-traffic/README.md

 ```shell
 pip3 uninstall opencv-python
 ```
-**Model Setting**
-- 5 classes to predict ('bus', 'crosswalk', 'left', 'right', 'straight'
-- There is only one Original model available

 ## Start Up (DO NOT USE sudo FOR startup.sh)
 Preparing environmet for running YOLOv8 in Jetson, using CSI Camera